Ztaeyn/Systemair-SAVE-V-Series-Home-Assistant-Integration/README.md

 ## What it does
 If you have not connected your VSR300 to Home Assistant before, this integration lets you control and monitor the system.
 Cut short, it lets you
+* Control what you normally see on the VSR Care HMI screen
 * Set fan modes
 * Configure setpoints for duration
 * Configure fan speeds
 * See filter replacemnt
 * See alarms

+### Device elements
+The device added by the integration is separated into
+* Controls - The typical daily usage
+* Sensors - Information, non controllable
+* Configuration - Elements you normally don't change more than once.

 ## Installation